EDIorg/data-package-best-practices/README.md

-# Dataset Preparation Guides for the EDI Community
+# Dataset Preparation Guides for the EDI Community (data-package-best-practices)

 This repository contains a series of documents about preparing and publishing datasets in the environmental sciences and similar contexts.
 Topics include community-developed metadata standards, serialization and markup formatting guidelines, and best practices for the content of published research datasets.
 This documentation is maintained by the [Environmental Data Initiative](https://edirepository.org) (EDI) and all content has been developed and written in collaboration with EDI's community of scientists, data managers, and repository users.
 Two versions of this content are published online:

-* [A current production version](https://ediorg.github.io/dataset_preparation_guides/), derived from the `main` branch of the repository.
+* [A current production version](https://ediorg.github.io/data-package-best-practices/), derived from the `main` branch of the repository.
 * [A prerelease version](https://prerelease-edi-docs.netlify.app) containing new and in-development documents, derived from the `prerelease` branch.

 **NOTE: Content in the current production version was originally taken from EDI's [*Data Package Best Practices*](https://ediorg.github.io/data-package-best-practices/) site ([repo](https://github.com/EDIorg/data-package-best-practices))**